What is knowledge exchange?

 There are many benefits to engaging in KE activity including:

-- Opening up additional income streams that support excellent research
+- Opportunities for additional income streams that support excellent research

 - Making a difference to society